Suburban Rail Loop East: Project history

 Following the initial announcement of the SRL development in August 2018, the state government formed the Suburban Rail Loop Authority in September 2019, at the same time as confirming the six station precincts for SRL East.
 In November 2019, the government announced that the loop would be an operationally independent, standalone line using different rail technology from the existing suburban rail network.
 The system would use new, smaller metro rollingstock that is four to five carriages long, allowing shorter platforms.
 The Premier announced an intention to use private investment to help fund the line, but did not indicate whether the line would be driverless.

-In 2020, the government committed a further $2.2 billion for initial and early works on the loop, with expressions of interest opened for contractors to deliver these works.
+In 2020, the state government committed a further $2.2 billion for initial and early works on the loop, with expressions of interest opened for contractors to deliver these works.
 Jacinta Allan, who in her role as Minister for Transport Infrastructure had overseen the SRL since its inception, was given the additional role of Minister for the Suburban Rail Loop.

+In December 2025, Victorian premier Jacinta Allan announced that taxes would be raised through measures the existing land tax and windfall gains tax, new infrastructure contribution levies paid by property developers, car park levies, and through state-generated developments.
+The federal government has also promised to contribute $10 billion in extra funding.
+The state government also announced that a contract to build the new trains would be awarded to TansitLinX, which is a consortium that consists of John Holland, RATP Dev, Alstom, KP and WSP.
+The model of the Suburban Rail Loop trains are based on the Alstom Metropolis family.